-Discover the intriguing range of architectural styles of Palermo, from Arabian domes to baroque buildings and take in the animated vibe in one the capital’s street markets.
+Discover the intriguing range of architectural styles of Palermo, from Arabian domes to baroque buildings and take in the animated vibe in one of the capital’s street markets.
 Visit the nearby Monreale, famous for its fine mosaics and the imposing Norman cathedral.

 Visit the great Greek archaeological site of Selinunte, the park is vast including temples, ancient town walls, and the ruins of residential and commercial buildings.
 Its location is unique as it is wonderfully set near the sea.

 Culinary wonders in Sicily

 Thanks to its history and geography, Sicily boasts a rich culinary tradition drawing on dishes from ancient Greeks with Arab influences combined with exceptionally fresh and genuine ingredients.

 Whether you prefer authentic Italian meals in family-run trattorias, snacking on with street food, indulging in seafood dishes while gazing at the beautiful colors of the sea, enjoying a pizza, or you prefer gourmet dining in one of the excellent Michelin-starred restaurants across the island, the experience will certainly be a memorable one.

 Because of the teeming sea, fish and seafood is a specialty, especially tuna, sardines, clams, anchovies, swordfish and prawns.
 Don’t miss one of the traditional first courses pasta con le sarde: pasta and sardines served in a sauce made of tomatoes, pine nuts, raisins, fennel, garlic, onion, white wine and topped with bread crumbs.